ucb-substrate/substrate2/docs/site/docs/introduction/block.md

 ## Schematics

-We first implement the `HasSchematic` trait on `Inverter`.
+We first implement the `HasSchematicData` trait on `Inverter`.
-This trait declares that `Inverter` has a schematic in some process, and allows us to specify the type of data produced when generating an `Inverter` schematic.
+This trait declares that `Inverter` can generate schematic data.
 This allows us to do things like save nodes we might want to probe in simulation, but for now, we don't have any particular data we'd like to save, so we'll set `Data` to Rust's empty unit type.